tanersener/react-native-ffmpeg/README.md

     });
     ```

-5. Enable log callback and redirect all `FFmpeg` logs to a console/file/widget.
+6. Enable log callback and redirect all `FFmpeg`/`FFprobe` logs to a console/file/widget.
     ```
     logCallback = (logData) => {
         console.log(logData.log);
     };
     ...
-    RNFFmpeg.enableLogCallback(this.logCallback);
+    RNFFmpegConfig.enableLogCallback(this.logCallback);
     ```

-6. Enable statistics callback and follow the progress of an ongoing operation.
+7. Enable statistics callback and follow the progress of an ongoing `FFmpeg` operation.
     ```
     statisticsCallback = (statisticsData) => {
         console.log('Statistics; frame: ' + statisticsData.videoFrameNumber.toFixed(1) + ', fps: ' + statisticsData.videoFps.toFixed(1) + ', quality: ' + statisticsData.videoQuality.toFixed(1) +
         ', size: ' + statisticsData.size + ', time: ' + statisticsData.time);
     };
     ...
-    RNFFmpeg.enableStatisticsCallback(this.statisticsCallback);
+    RNFFmpegConfig.enableStatisticsCallback(this.statisticsCallback);
     ```

-7. Poll statistics without implementing statistics callback.
+8. Poll statistics without implementing statistics callback.
     ```
-    RNFFmpeg.getLastReceivedStatistics().then(stats => console.log('Stats: ' + JSON.stringify(stats)));
+    RNFFmpegConfig.getLastReceivedStatistics().then(stats => console.log('Stats: ' + JSON.stringify(stats)));
     ```

-8. Reset statistics before starting a new operation.
+9. Reset statistics before starting a new operation.
     ```
-    RNFFmpeg.resetStatistics();
+    RNFFmpegConfig.resetStatistics();
     ```

-9. Set log level.
+10. Set log level.
     ```
-    RNFFmpeg.setLogLevel(LogLevel.AV_LOG_WARNING);
+    RNFFmpegConfig.setLogLevel(LogLevel.AV_LOG_WARNING);
     ```

-10. Register your own fonts by specifying a custom fonts directory, so they are available to use in `FFmpeg` filters.
+11. Register your own fonts by specifying a custom fonts directory, so they are available to use in `FFmpeg` filters.
 Please note that this function can not work on relative paths, you need to provide full file system path.
     - Without any font name mappings
     ```
-    RNFFmpeg.setFontDirectory('<folder with fonts>', null);
+    RNFFmpegConfig.setFontDirectory('<folder with fonts>', null);
     ```
     - Apply custom font name mappings.
 This functionality is very useful if your font name includes ' ' (space) characters in it.
     ```
-    RNFFmpeg.setFontDirectory('<folder with fonts>', { my_easy_font_name: "my complex font name" });
+    RNFFmpegConfig.setFontDirectory('<folder with fonts>', { my_easy_font_name: "my complex font name" });
     ```

-11. Use your own `fontconfig` configuration.
+12. Use your own `fontconfig` configuration.
     ```
-    RNFFmpeg.setFontconfigConfigurationPath('<fontconfig configuration directory>');
+    RNFFmpegConfig.setFontconfigConfigurationPath('<fontconfig configuration directory>');
     ```

-12. Disable log functionality of the library.
+13. Disable log functionality of the library.
 Logs will not be printed to console and log callback will be disabled.
     ```
-    RNFFmpeg.disableLogs();
+    RNFFmpegConfig.disableLogs();
     ```

-13. Disable statistics functionality of the library.
+14. Disable statistics functionality of the library.
 Statistics callback will be disabled but the last received statistics data will be still available.
     ```
-    RNFFmpeg.disableStatistics();
+    RNFFmpegConfig.disableStatistics();
     ```

-14. List enabled external libraries.
+15. List enabled external libraries.
     ```
-    RNFFmpeg.getExternalLibraries().then(externalLibraries => {
+    RNFFmpegConfig.getExternalLibraries().then(externalLibraries => {
         console.log(externalLibraries);
     });
     ```